LamboCreeper/MCStatus/README.md

 ## Documentation

 The documentation for MCStatus can be found [here](https://lambocreeper.uk/mcstatus/) on my website.
+You can also view all the documentation inside of Discord by typing `@MCStatus [help]`.

 ## Donators
 - WheezyGold7931 - £2